skelton-group/RPi-Colourimeter-Experiment/Part1b/README.md

 ### c.
 A short Linux (Bash) shell primer <a name="Sec1c"></a>

-Those already familiar with the Linux Bash shell may skip this section; for everyone else, the following is a quick demonstration of some of the basic commands required to work with the Pi:
+Those already familiar with the Linux Bash shell may skip this section; for everyone else, the following is a quick demonstration of some of the basic commands required to work with the Pi.:

 ```bash
 $ pwd